aka7774/generate_from_json/README.md

 ## Install

-- Script Extensions for webui automatic1111
+- Extensions for webui automatic1111
   - Extenstions tab - Install from URL
   - https://github.com/aka7774/generate_from_json.git

-- 手動でScriptsに入れても動きます
-  - Extensionsとして使う場合は Scripts/generate_from_json.pyは消してください

-- It will work even if you put it in Scripts manually.
-  - If you use it as Extensions, please delete Scripts/generate_from_json.py

 ## これは何か What is this?